incremental improvement

 2. PDCA (Plan-Do-Check-Act)

-PDCA is a simple, iterative cycle that helps teams tackle problems in a structured, low-risk way.
-It starts with identifying a goal or challenge (Plan), trying out a solution (Do), reviewing the results (Check), and then refining the approach (Act).
-Because each cycle is short and focused, PDCA supports experimental thinking while keeping teams aligned with overall business objectives.
-It’s especially useful for testing process improvements on a small scale before wider rollout.
+The cycle begins with identifying a goal or challenge, followed by implementing a solution, reviewing the results, and adjusting the approach.
+Because each cycle is short and focused, PDCA supports experimental thinking while keeping teams aligned with business objectives, making it especially useful for testing incremental improvement on a small scale before wider rollout.

 3. Lean Thinking

-The lean methodology is all about maximizing customer value by cutting out what doesn’t contribute to it.
-It emphasizes identifying and eliminating waste—whether that’s time, materials, effort, or unnecessary complexity.
 Tools like 5S (Sort, Set in order, Shine, Standardize, Sustain) help organize workspaces and standardize routines, while value stream mapping helps teams visualize entire workflows and spot inefficiencies.
 Lean is especially powerful in environments with repeatable processes, but its principles apply well across functions.

 4. Six Sigma (DMAIC Framework)